Skip to content

 +256 414 231 454 | +256 772 636 info@trekrwandagorillas.com

-A birding tour in Rwanda takes you to best birding destination of the country that’s Nyungwe National Park and to the notable birding spots, Akagera and Volcanoes National Park.
+A Rwanda Birdwatching tour takes you to the best birding destination of the country that’s Nyungwe National Park and to the notable birding spots, Akagera and Volcanoes National Park.

-Rwanda is ranking as one of the top Eco-tourism destinations across Africa characterized with several birding sites spread all over it’s diverse natural habitats offering the best African montane birding .
+Rwanda is ranked as one of the top Eco-tourism destinations across Africa characterized by several birding sites spread all over its diverse natural habitats offering the best African montane birding.

 Bird Watching in Rwanda

-The incredible road networks, focus on tourist’s safety combined with a compact kind of nature of the country that is featured with several birding sites make it an excellent destination for birding enthusiasts, exploring several birding habitats with in a very short period of time granting them access to sight most of the rare desirable bird species of Africa.
+The incredible road networks, focus on tourist safety combined with the compact kind of nature of the country that features several birding sites make it an excellent destination for birding enthusiasts, exploring several birding habitats within a very short period granting them access to sight most of the rare desirable bird species of Africa.

 In November 2018, the country was documented to hold 703 bird species inclusive of the different bird species that had been added to the country birding list since 2010.